googleapis/python-ndb/docs/migrating.rst

 Aside from this, there are many differences between the Datastore APIs provided by GAE and those provided by the newer Google Cloud Platform.
-These diffeences have required some code and API changes as well.
+These differences have required some code and API changes as well.

 Finally, in many cases, new features of Python 3 have eliminated the need for some code, particularly from the old `utils` module.